 All the multilingual translations from German source texts were coordinated by a Danish translation agency, and the magazine itself had been developed by Storyboard GmbH—a branding and content marketing agency based in Munich, Germany.

-Studio De Arkadiusz Jasiński was entrusted with carrying out translations into Polish and correcting page proofs of three successive Polish editions of the magazine, starting with the issue 01/2018.
+Studio De Arkadiusz Jasiński was entrusted with carrying out translations into Polish and correcting page proofs of numerous successive Polish editions of the magazine, starting with the issue 01/2018.

 Working in Trados